 What problems they’d like to overcome

-All of this because people don’t mind giving this information away to a human aspect of the business.
+All of this because people don’t mind giving this information away to the human aspect of the business.
 If your live chat respondent were to ask them why they weren’t making a purchase now, they’d respond.
 A response they’re less likely to communicate on a survey or form.

 2. Drive Action

 If you want your site’s visitors to complete an action there’s no better CTA than your chat agent.
 Firstly, a simple introduction from your chat agent will already warm users up to the actions your chat agent recommends.
 Recently released a white paper or ebook – your chat agent can recommend that to clients.
 Want more users to participate in an upcoming sale – once again the job of your live chat.
 The CTA an agent offers is unlike any you could place anywhere on your site.
 It’s a live communication and recommendation from a person.
 And that’s ultimately what users want.
 A personable experience that makes the internet feel less isolated.

 Just like chats ability to drive various actions on your website you’re also able to increase engagement.
 Firstly, because you’ve already gotten users into the habit of engaging with your business online.
 Part of digital success is relying on “habit forming”.
 Secondly, once they’ve formed this habit – if you were to ask them to follow you on social media or read your blog, even sign up to your newsletter they wouldn’t be averse to this.
 As it would all form part of the communication funnel.
 The funnel you started when you first invited them to “chat”.

 4. Deliver Quickly

 There isn’t much worse in these days of instant gratification than to ask a client or customer to wait for a response.
 Sort of like a “fill in this form and we’ll get back to you”.
 That’s off-putting enough and will drive customers and clients away in droves.
 People want solutions or information instantly – something you’ll be able to offer them with chat.

 5. Communicate Effectively